catalyst-cooperative/open-energy-data-for-all/episodes/scraping-data.md

   * try adding some delays in your scraping code so that it's not hammering the server so hard.
   * do double-check the terms & conditions of the website you're using...
   * you might need a 'web scraping proxy' service.
+* what if you need to download the file?
+  * response.content

 ::::::::::::::::::::::::::::::::::::: keypoints